nhrap-hazus/export/README.md

 3. Complete the installation.
 During installation, make sure the following options are checked:

-    - [x] Add Anaconda to my PATH environment variable
+   - [x] **Add Anaconda to my PATH environment variable**
    - [x] Register Anaconda as my default Python
-    - [x] **Install Anaconda for local user, rather than all users**

 ## Documentation

-Please refer to the files "EQDataDictionary", "TSDataDictionary", "FLDataDictionary", and "HUDataDictionary" for detailed information about the fields, values and units found in exported Hazus results data.
+Please refer to the files in the data-dictionaries folder: "EQDataDictionary", "TSDataDictionary", "FLDataDictionary", and "HUDataDictionary" for detailed information about the fields, values and units found in exported Hazus results data.

 ## Contact

-Issues can be reported through the repository on Github (https://github.com/nhrap-hazus)
+Issues can be reported through the repository on Github (https://github.com/nhrap-hazus/export)

 For questions contact hazus-support@riskmapcds.com